jrdennisoss/dosboxrm/RMDOS_API.md

 Looking further into the Return to Zork code, the routine at 15B2:0131 is what seems to screw things up.
-It is responsible for calling this routine, then checking the return value for non-zero.
-If the return value is non-zero, it does a bunch of stuff that puts us in a bad state, as well as it starts calling function 09h with the same subfunction 0208h.
+It is responsible for calling this routine, then checks the return value for nonzero.
+If the return value is nonzero, it does a bunch of stuff that puts us in a bad state, and starts calling function 09h with the same subfunction 0208h.
 For now, I think it's pretty safe to say that returning 00000000 from this subfunction is the right thing to do.

 #### Subfunction 0403h - Likely Get Decoded Picture Dimensions
 This is likely a call to get the decoded picture dimensions.
-The picture height is height in the upper 16-bits (DX) and the picture width is returned in the lower 16-bits.
+The picture height is in the upper 16-bits (DX) and the picture width is returned in the lower 16-bits.

 If it's not a getter for the decoded picture dimensions, then it's probably a getter for current